ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 I did not test the exact limit, something like 2500 might be enough.
 But we (still) have enough free RAM on FMU-v5.
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Buffer size (CONFIG_USART3_TXBUFSIZE param) increased from 1500 to 3000 in order to deal with the increased band rate of Mavlink.

 ## Commit #585
 ### Hash